Danube Delta - Highlights

 To experience the best of the Delta's flora and fauna, consider a multi-day trip.

-Be sure to pack some drinking water and a strong mosquito repellent when exploring the Danube Delta.
+Make sure you have packed some drinking water and a strong mosquito repellent when exploring the Danube Delta.

 from Tulcea to Sfantu Gheorghe, Periprava and Sulina